finos/rune-dsl/documentation/mapping.rst

 Path
 ----
 The value of a synonym can be followed with a path declaration.
 E.g. ``[value "initialFixingDate" path "resetDates"]``.
 This allows a path of input document elements to be matched to a single Rosetta attribute.
 In the example the contents of the xml path "resetDates.initialFixingDate" will be mapped to the Rosetta attribute.
-Note that the path is applied as a prefix to the synonym value.
+Note that the path is applied as a suffix to the synonym value.

 Maps 2
 ------
-Mappings are expected to be ont-to-one with each input value mapping to one Rosetta value.
+Mappings are expected to be one-to-one with each input value mapping to one Rosetta value.
 By default if a single input value is mapped to multiple Rosetta output values this is considered an error.
-However by adding the "maps 2" keyword this can be overridden allowing the input value to map to many output Rosetta values
+However by adding the "maps 2" keyword this can be overridden allowing the input value to map to many output Rosetta values.

 meta
 ----